seezatnap/nano-banana-infinimap/README.md

    - Glass panel shows current coordinates and zoom level

 2. **Generate Your First Tile**:
-   - Zoom to maximum level (level 8) - tiles become interactive
+   - App starts at maximum zoom level (level 8) - tiles are immediately interactive
    - Hover over empty areas to see tile highlights
    - Click any tile to open the interactive menu
    - Choose "Generate" (green + button) for empty tiles